 Tip: Check with each medical school regarding deadlines by which the MCAT must be written and consider writing at an earlier sitting to provide flexibility should you choose to take the test again.

 4. Applying to Ontario Universities

 There are 17 medical schools in Canada with 6 in Ontario.
 Ontario's medical schools receive 2,500+ applications for 170-280 spots.
 Given the degree of competition, students are advised to consider and prepare for a variety of career options rather than having a narrow and exclusive focus on medicine.
 The cost of medical school in Canada varies greatly between universities.
-For the 2021-2022 year, the cost of tuition ranged from $25,490 (University of Toronto) and $28,500 (University of Ottawa).
+The average cost of tuition is between $25,000 and $30,000 a year for medical schools in Ontario.

 The application process is handled centrally by the Ontario Medical School Application Service (OMSAS).

 - In addition to the online application, refer to each university’s admission requirements for supplementary information that might be required.
-Applications are due through OMSAS on October 3, 2022.
+Applications are due through OMSAS by the end of September or early October.